 VBT Air Package and Pre-Extension guests: Meet your fellow

-travelers and Trip Leaders at 12:00 noon at our hotel in Verona.
+travelers and Trip Leaders at 12:00 pm at our hotel in Verona.
 They will give a short overview of the day

-you may store your luggage at reception.
+you may store your luggage at the reception desk.
 Luggage will be picked up when we

-leave the hotel at 3:00 p.m.
-You will able to access it if you need to.
+leave the hotel at 3:00 pm.
+You will able to access it if you need to before then.

 biking clothes for a safety clinic and warm-up ride.
 You can change clothes at